Was this page helpful?

 3. For each selected environment:

-• If the MCP app is installed, its config is used to determine available tools.
+• If the MCP app is already installed, its existing configuration determines available tools.

-• If the MCP app is not installed and you have permissions, the flow can install it with the configuration you specify.
+• If the MCP app is not installed and you have admin permissions, completing the configuration UI installs the app for you with the settings you choose.

 • If you lack installation permissions, you’ll be prompted to ask an admin to install and configure the app.